Darwin's finches: Text from On the Origin of Species

-Darwin discussed the divergence of species of birds in the Galápagos more explicitly in his chapter on geographical distribution in On the Origin of Species:
+Darwin discussed the divergence of various species of birds in the Galápagos more explicitly in his chapter on geographical distribution in On the Origin of Species; however, he does not single out the finches:

 Polymorphism in Darwin's finches

 Whereas Darwin spent just five weeks in the Galápagos, and David Lack spent three months, Peter and Rosemary Grant and their colleagues have made research trips to the Galápagos for about 30 years, particularly studying Darwin's finches.

 Females are dimorphic in song type: songs A and B are quite distinct.
 Also, males with song A have shorter bills than B males, another clear difference.
 With these beaks, males are able to feed differently on their favourite cactus, the prickly pear Opuntia.
 Those with long beaks are able to punch holes in the cactus fruit and eat the fleshy aril pulp, which surrounds the seeds, whereas those with shorter beaks tear apart the cactus base and eat the pulp and any insect larvae and pupae (both groups eat flowers and buds).
 This dimorphism clearly maximises their feeding opportunities during the non-breeding season when food is scarce.

-If the population is panmixic, then Geospiza conirostris exhibits a balanced genetic polymorphism and not, as originally supposed, a case of nascent sympatric speciation.
+If the population is panmictic, then Geospiza conirostris exhibits a balanced genetic polymorphism and not, as originally supposed, a case of nascent sympatric speciation.
 The selection maintaining the polymorphism maximises the species' niche by expanding its feeding opportunity.
 The genetics of this situation cannot be clarified in the absence of a detailed breeding program, but two loci with linkage disequilibrium is a possibility.

 Another interesting dimorphism is for the bills of young finches, which are either 'pink' or 'yellow'.
 All species of Darwin's finches exhibit this morphism, which lasts for two months.
 No interpretation of this phenomenon is known.